zeruhur/goldenidol/91_appendix_a_example_secret_societies.md

-## Appendix A: Example Secret Societies
+## Appendix A: Secret Societies

+The following secret societies are mentioned in the adventure generation tables.
+You can consider them as evocative names only, or use the following summaries.
+They are just simple examples of what you can build by mining from your experience.

 ### Order of the Crimson Sun